Why The Fed's Balance Sheet Unwinding Won't Roil The Markets

 (Source: St. Louis Federal Reserve)

-The smaller deficits/larger surpluses that the US formerly ran allowed for higher interest rates, while the higher deficits/smaller surpluses that the US has ran in recent years have favored lower equilibrium rates.
-Higher amounts of government spending directs savings away from private investment.
+The smaller deficits/larger surpluses that the US formerly ran allowed for higher interest rates while the higher deficits/smaller surpluses that the US has ran in recent years have favored lower equilibrium rates.
+Higher amounts of government spending direct savings away from private investment.

 How Will the Fed Decrease Its Balance Sheet?